perforce/helix-authentication-service/docs/Administrator-Guide-v2020.1-beta.1.md

 #### OpenID Connect

-1. Visit the Microsoft Azure portal.
+1. Visit the Microsoft Azure portal and select Azure Active Directory.
-1. Register a new application under Azure Active Directory.
+1. Under **App registrations**, register a new application.
 1. You can use a single app registration for both OIDC and SAML.
 1. For the redirect URL enter `{SVC_BASE_URI}/oidc/callback`.
 1. Copy the _Application (client) ID_ to the `OIDC_CLIENT_ID` environment variable.
-1. Open the _OpenID Connect metadata document_ URL in the browser (click Endpoints button from app overview page).
+1. Open the _OpenID Connect metadata document_ URL in the browser (click **Endpoints** button from app overview page).
 1. Copy the _issuer_ URL and enter as the `OIDC_ISSUER_URI` environment variable; if the issuer URI contains `{tenantid}` then replace it with the _Directory (tenant) ID_ from the application overview page.
 1. Under _Certificates &amp; Secrets_, click **New client secret**, copy the secret value to the `OIDC_CLIENT_SECRET_FILE` environment variable.
 1. Add a user account (guest works well) such that it has a defined email field; for whatever reason, "personal" accounts do not have the "email" field defined.